This is How We Learn

 The next day, with everyone prepared with their best practice recording, students were asked to complete to the following formative assessment activities (note the embedded text and video examples for steps 1, 7, 8):

-and offering peer feedback, noting their strengths as well as areas for improvement.
+By watching the video clips embedded above, you can see that at this point in the year students are becoming very astute at self-assessing and offering peer feedback, noting their strengths as well as areas for improvement.
 You can also see this in the following example (though it is not one of the most detailed self-assessments).
 Even if you don't understand Spanish, you can see that this student has indicated "so-so" for one criteria and "no" for two others; she has a clear focus for revision before the summative assessment.

 By routinely engaging in self-assessment, students are more invested in their learning.
 Our conversations are more focused, and students understand very clearly where they are in terms of their own progress, and what they need to do to improve.
-There are so many steps along the way for students to revise and improve their work; they are reminded continually that learning is a process The message from me is clear: No matter where they start, they can all improve, and the will have multiple opportunities to do so.
+There are so many steps along the way for students to revise and improve their work; they are reminded continually that learning is a process.
+The message from me is clear: No matter where they start, they can all improve, and the will have multiple opportunities to do so.
 This has a notable impact on their motivation.
 Furthermore, with all of these formative learning steps, I receive more quality work to assess, even before the summative assessment.

 At this point in the year, most students have made tremendous progress, not just in terms of their communicative competence related to the rubric, but also in their confidence in speaking.
 In fact, one of my colleagues, a math teacher, recently passed by when the students were recording in the hallway.
 After stopping to listen to what they were up to, she felt compelled to come into class to tell the students how impressed she was.
 She doesn't speak Spanish, but she told them that she could tell it was "good stuff," that they were speaking with amazing ease and confidence, and they should be proud of themselves!

 After the formative practice, self-evaluation, peer evaluation, and sharing examples of each others' work, I also provide descriptive, formative feedback before the summative exam.
 Students email me their best practice recording and self-evaluation.
 I usually write comments in our online grade book, using specific, descriptive feedback related to the rubric.
 I like to write my comments in the online gradebook because it curates the feedback over the course of the term so students can reflect back and track their progress.
 This process also facilitates communication with parents.
-Instead of just a number, parents see descriptive comments related to specific skills Here is an example of that feedback:
+Instead of just a number, parents see descriptive comments related to specific skills.
+Here is an example of that feedback:

 I also like to do individual conferences with students.
 The conversations begin with the student first sharing their self-assessment: an area of strength and a focus for revision.
 Then we listen to parts of their recording together, I offer feedback, we discuss, and students take notes for revision.
 Though it is not always possible to do these individual conferences, the students often tell me how much this form of feedback helps them.
 I can remember numerous times that I could almost see a "light go off" in the mind of the student when something important clicked, and they walked away feeling more confident.